Irrationality, fallacies and pseudo-science

 and dogmatic person, which would be a very unfortunate illusion

-that the scientist wishes to limit by the method of silence.
+that the scientist prefers to avoid by the method of silence.
+No genius

 - Once a crackpot author would be debunked, he will